nojhan/colout/README.md

   `make 2>&³ | colout -t cmake | colout -t g++`

-* Color each word in the head of auth.log with a rainbow color map, starting a new colormap at each new line (the begining of the command is just bash magic to repeat the string "(\\w+)\\W+":
+* Color each word in the head of auth.log with a rainbow color map, starting a new colormap at each new line (the beginning of the command is just bash magic to repeat the string "(\\w+)\\W+":
   `L=$(seq 10) ; P=${L//??/(\\w+)\\W+} ; head /var/log/auth.log | colout -g "^${P}(.*)$" rainbow`

 * Color each line of a file with a different color among a 256 color gradient from cyan to green:
   `head /var/log/auth.log | colout -c "^.*$" 39,38,37,36,35,34`

-* Color a source code in 8 colors mode, without seeing comments:
+* Color source code in 8 colors mode, without seeing comments:
   `cat colout.py | grep -v "#" | colout -s python`

-* Color a source code in 256 colors mode:
+* Color source code in 256 color mode:
   `cat colout.py | colout -s Python monokai`

 * Color a JSON stream: